DustinSchimel/Youre_Not_Alone/README.md

 ## Background

-This game was developed by a group of 4 students over a span of 12 weeks for class.
+This game was developed by a group of 5 students over a span of 12 weeks for class.
 Developed with the intent to have alternative value besides just being a fun game to play.

 ## Team
  - Eric Romero - Artist
  - Erickson Nguyen - Artist
  - Dustin Schimel - Engineer
  - Dylan Russel - Engineer
+ - Cameron Lentz - Musician

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)